CET Film Production at FAMU Study Abroad

 Get real world experience in Prague

 Study at FAMU.
-The program is based at FAMU, the Film and Television School of the Academy of Performing Arts in Prague, one of Europe’s foremost film academies.
+You take classes at FAMU, the Film and Television School of the Academy of Performing Arts in Prague, one of Europe’s foremost film academies.
 Your day-to-day reflects the fast pace, fluidity, and occasional unpredictability of industry life.

 Work with your group.
 Work in groups of three to four to develop a film from start to finish—pitch your ideas, refine your group’s script, and make plans for your final days of shooting*.
 Collaboration and cooperation are huge parts of filmmaking, and you have plenty of chances to build these skills.